WarmCyan/cvera/README.md

 the idea that I can build separate executables for passes that all take advantage of the same basic parsing logic.

-The parser fills a rule table and sym table struct (see [`parser.h`](src/parser.h)) so it's not tied to a specific means of memory management, and potentially allows for parsing into multiple different rule/symbol tables if that becomes relevant.
+The parser fills a rule table and symbol table struct (see [`parser.h`](src/parser.h)) so it's not tied to a specific means of memory management, and potentially allows for parsing into multiple different rule/symbol tables if that becomes relevant.